lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+- Moved ion defenses to appear near shields && reorganized point deflectors (right next to them)
+  - both are rooted in advanced deflectors rather than in weapons techs
+- Separated scanners and jammers into their own tech-lines (independent of each other)
 - Further tweaked hyperdrives to make long-haul drives truely efficient in multiple analysis (also the most accurate drive)
 - Tweaked Kaldos further to decrease range and increase energy consumption
 - Fixed gerax line to make its accuracy improve continually through the whole series